CMSgov/ab2d-sample-client-python/README.md

 If you want to:
 1. Start a job running against production
 1. Using base64 encoded credentials stored in `auth-credentials.base64`
-1. Pull a specific contract named 'ABCDE'
 1. And save all results for this job to the directory /opt/foo

 Then run the following command:
-`python job-cli.py -production --auth auth-credentials.base64 --contract ABCDE --directory /opt/foo`
+`python job-cli.py -prod --auth auth-credentials.base64 --directory /opt/foo`

 ## Install or verify python 3, pip, and required pip modules